seanmerrow/mcp/README.md

 toolbox create
 toolbox enter
 ```
-Use the unofficial port of [claude-desktop-fedora.](https://github.com/bsneed/claude-desktop-fedora).
-Thank you to the maintainer of that project!!
+The following steps follow those from the [claude-desktop-fedora.](https://github.com/bsneed/claude-desktop-fedora) project.
+Thank you to the creator/maintainer!!

-NOTE: I had to manually install nodejs, sqlite3, nss, atk, at-spi2-atk and gtk3 into the toolbox.
-This may not be required if you are running directly in your Fedora Workstation environment, and not in a toolbox, as the default Workstation includes these.
 ```
-# In the toolbox, install sqlite3, nodejs and a few other packages
+# Install the following dependencies if they aren't already installed
 sudo dnf install -y sqlite3 nodejs \
     nss atk at-spi2-atk gtk3